oscarbutler/Man-Utd/README.md

 ## History
 -I have chosen to make a page on the history of the club Manchester United due to the fact that it is a vital reason to why it has one the biggest fanbases in every sport.

+## Footer
+-The footer contains four different social media pages which can be open a link to each website when clicked on.